antoniwan/blog/src/content/p/forging-stronghand-terminal.md

 ---
-title: 'Forging the ''Stronghand'' Terminal: From Chaos to Command'
+title: "Forging the 'Stronghand' Terminal: From Chaos to Command"
 description: >-
   Guide to building a development terminal on Windows 11 using WezTerm, PowerShell 7, Oh-My-Posh, and Zoxide.
 Includes setup steps and configuration